Uniform and insignia of Scouting America: Other terminology

 Properly, the uniform is referred to as the official field uniform.
 An activity or utility uniform generally consists of a Scouting related T-shirt, polo shirt or other shirt, often customized with a unit design.
 Activity or utility uniforms are worn when the official field uniform is not appropriate for activities or as directed by the unit leaders.

 Members sometimes casually refer to these classifications as class A and class B, respectively.
-Such terminology is not used in any official BSA publications, where the terms "official uniform" and "activity uniform" are used.
+Such terminology is not used in any official publications, where the terms "field uniform" and "activity uniform" are used.